Sugar Ray Leonard vs. Kevin Howard: The fight

 Leonard was knocked down for the first time in his professional career in the fourth round.
 Leonard was in control of the fight and began taunting Howard by shuffling his feet, winding up his right hand and dropping his hands down and sticking his chin out, challenging Howard to land a punch.
 However, Howard would counter a Leonard jab landing flush with a right hand to Leonard's jaw that sent Leonard down to the canvas.
 Leonard would quickly get back up and Howard would continue his attack, but Leonard was able to withstand it and survive the round.
 Leonard would have little trouble with Howard for the remainder of the fight and would finally end the fight in the ninth round.
 With around a minute left in the round, Leonard would land a left hook to Howard's head.
 A stunned Howard nearly went down but held on to Leonard to prevent Howard from falling down.
 Leonard would attack Howard and after landing a barrage of punches, and the referee stopped the fight, giving Leonard the victory by technical knockout at 2:28 of the round nine.

+Aftermath

+Leonard was sufficiently disappointed in his performance that he announced his retirement at the post-fight press conference.
+"As of this moment I am retired," he told the assembled press.
+"There's no sense in fooling myself or anyone else.
+It's just not there.
+I just can't go on and humiliate myself.
+I fought with apprehension.
+I had fear for my eyes.
+I had fear for my whole body.
+But now I am content.
+I did try."